hipc-book/hipc-book.github.io/_practicals/10-heterogeneous_programming.md

 # Overview

-In this practical, we're going to start working on targetting multiple heterogeneous architectures from a single-source application.
+In this practical, we're going to start working on targeting multiple heterogeneous architectures from a single-source application.
 We're going to do this through two approaches: OpenMP with target offload directives and SYCL/Data Parallel C++.

 > Both exercises this week are based on the [heat equation code](../../assets/practical-10/heat.c) from Practical 6.
 However, in the code linked here, the 2D array has been flattened for you.
 {: .block-tip }